Feedback and corrections

 The second time, even if we felt no action was needed, is when a senior member of our team reviews all feedback to spot any inconsistency or mistake on our part, or any wider lessons to learn.

-All feedback to email@example.com is automatically logged in a database so we can make sure we don’t miss any.
+All feedback through our contact form is automatically logged in a database so we can make sure we don’t miss any.

 What we do next